allegro/allegro.tech/_posts/2015-03-30-is-overmocking-bad.md

 }
 ```

 This test is more reliable because it uses embedded cassandra and client that does not mock anything.
 You can
 still mock the service if you want/have to but it is still good.
 You can think of it like integration test, but for
 me it is just test that does its job.
 In this example we start service before every test and shutdown after.
 Whole communication is working as in real environment so you can find your bugs much easier and much faster.

 So what should you do with overmocking?
-In my opinion it is a sign that you should take a closer look to your
+In my opinion it is a sign that you should take a closer look at your
 application architecture because something might be going in the wrong direction.
 If you have clients then try
 to unmock them.
-If you have any storage then try to use embedded version of it.
-If you have submodule service
+If you have any storage then try to use an embedded version.
+If you have a submodule service
 then start it before test and shutdown after.
-Or leave it as is if you want, but if you choose that way you
+Or leave it as is if you want, but if you decide to go that way you
-loose some reliability.
+can loose some reliability.
 And this is a big disadvantage because you should trust your tests and it should give
 as much confidence as possible that your code will not break on production in some cases that your test
-does not cover.
-What you should avoid is using anything from the outside for example some repository only for
+does not cover because it is overmocked.
+What you should avoid is using anything from the outside for example
-your tests or version of service only for your tests.
+some repository only for your tests or version of service only for your tests.
 That is bad practice.
-Everything you that need, should
+Everything
-start and shutdown inside your tests.
+you that need, should start and shutdown inside your tests.